Leuven-Gravity-Institute/nullcal/CONTRIBUTING.md

 ## Thank You!

-We appreciate your contributions to [Your Project Name] and look forward to your pull requests!
+We appreciate your contributions to nullcal and look forward to your pull requests!